zama-ai/concrete/docs/tutorial/direct_circuits.md

         return %3
 ```

-Here is the breakdown of assigned data types:
+Here is the breakdown of the assigned data types:

 ```
 %0 is uint8 because it's specified in the definition